-	As the posteriors $\pi_k$ are Gaussian underAssumption~\ref{a:bayes}, we often need to evaluate the Wasserstein distance from a Gaussian distribution.
-Conveniently, the Wasserstein distance between two Gaussian distribution can be written in an analytical form~\citep{ref:givens1984class}.
+As the posteriors $\pi_k$ are Gaussian under Assumption~\ref{a:bayes}, we often need to evaluate the Wasserstein distance from a Gaussian distribution.
+Conveniently, the Wasserstein distance between two Gaussian distributions can be written in an analytical form~\citep{ref:givens1984class}.

 \begin{definition}[Wasserstein type-2 distance between Gaussian distributions] The Wasserstein $\Wass_2$ distance between $\mc N(\m, \cov)$ and $\mc N(\m', \cov')$ is given by

 \end{definition}